If you’re looking for how to improve concentration and memory, this may be the most important blog post you ever read.

 For some, daily meditation might seem like an impractical use of time.

-Results are not instantaneous, but you can be sure that they’re scientifically backed.
+Results are not instantaneous, but they do come quickly and you can be sure that they’re scientifically backed.

 Carve out ten minutes today for your first meditation session.
-Your mind will thank you.
+No matter which technique you start with, your mind and memory will thank you.

 Kozhevnikov, Maria, James Elliott, Jennifer Shephard, and Klaus Gramann.
 “Neurocognitive and Somatic Components of Temperature Increases during G-Tummo Meditation: Legend and Reality.”
 PLoS ONE (2013).
 Pubmed.
 Web.
 28 Dec.
 2015. <pubmed.com>.